wwdok/Quick-Python-Print/README.md

 `from __future__ import print_function`

 ## 💗Donation
-If you find this extension can help you save time, and willing to donate me, i would be very grateful ! ❤
+If you find this extension can help you save time, and willing to donate me, I would be very grateful ! ❤

 🥤[Buy me a Coca-Cola](https://ko-fi.com/weidawang)